Thanks to Dave Rowntree for many of the player images after 1984.

 In Argyle's difficult start to the 2017-18 League One season, injuries to Luke McCormick and Robbert te Loeke meant that Cooper sat on the first team bench for several games as backup to the deputising Kyle Letheren, and his debut arrived unexpectedly.
 During a match at Blackburn Rovers, Letheren suffered an injury just before half-time and, not surprisingly, did not appear for the second half.

 In his place, the fresh-faced Cooper made his Football League debut, less than two weeks after his 18th birthday and whilst still an apprentice.
 He became Argyle's fourth keeper and 26th player used in a challenging season that was just 17 games long at the time.
-The second half of that match saw Argyle defending deep and were under heavy pressure, with Cooper a vital part of a rearguard action and making two excellent late saves to ensure the point.
+The second half of that match saw Argyle defending deep and under heavy pressure, with Cooper a vital part of a rearguard action and making two excellent late saves to ensure the point.
 At full-time the young keeper's name was sung rousingly by the 415-strong Green Army at Ewood Park.
 Certainly a debut to remember.

 Sorry, new contributions are not accepted until the player leaves the club.